-No Substantial Change from Previous Analysis: The Annexation Area is located within the boundaries of the CVUSD.
-The nearest schools to the Annexation Area are: E. J. Marshall Elementary School, located approximately 0.4-mile east of the Annexation Area; Ramona Junior High School, located approximately 0.4-mile south of the Annexation Area; and Don Antonio Lugo High School, located approximately 1.5 miles southwest of the Annexation Area.
+No Substantial Change from Previous Analysis: the Annexation Area is located within the CVUSD.
+The nearest schools to the Annexation Area are E. J. Marshall Elementary School, located approximately 0.4-mile east of the Annexation Area; Ramona Junior High School, located approximately 0.4-mile south of the Annexation Area; and Don Antonio Lugo High School, located approximately 1.5 miles southwest of the Annexation Area.
 The proposed Project evaluated herein would consist of the annexation of 144.8 acres into the City of Chino boundaries; the Project would not alter any school district boundaries or enrollment boundaries for individual schools.
-No new development or construction would be authorized with approval of the Project.
+No new development would be authorized with approval of the Project.
 As such, the Project would not directly result in an increase in demand for school services or facilities.

-Notwithstanding, residential land uses are planned for the Annexation Area by the GPU, and already allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply within the Annexation Area, and additional residential development could occur in the future.
+Notwithstanding, residential land uses are planned for the Annexation Area by the GPU (and already allowed by the existing San Bernardino County General Plan land use designations and zoning classifications) and additional residential development could occur in the future.
 Based on the analysis presented in the Project's PFS (Technical Appendix A), vacant parcels within the Annexation Area ultimately could be developed with up to 114 additional residential dwelling units.
-The potential future construction of 114 additional dwelling units would not by itself result in the need for new or expanded school services or facilities - especially considering this growth is expected to occur gradually over a period of approximately 20 years, but could incrementally contribute to the ultimate need for new or expanded school facilities within the CVUSD area.
-However, potential future development within the Annexation Area and all other cumulative developments within the CVUSD service area would be required to contribute school impact fees pursuant to Government Code Section 65995-6.
+The future construction of 114 additional dwelling units would not by itself result in the need for new or expanded school services or facilities - especially considering this growth is expected to occur gradually over a period of approximately 20 years, but would incrementally contribute to the ultimate need for new or expanded school facilities within the CVUSD area.
+However, future development within the Annexation Area and all other cumulative developments within the CVUSD service area would be required to contribute school impact fees pursuant to Government Code Section 65995-6.
 Pursuant to Section 65995(3)(h) of the California Government Code, the payment of statutory fees is "deemed to be full and complete mitigation of the impacts of any legislative or adjudicative act, or both, involving, but not limited to, the planning use, or development of real property, or any change in governmental organization or reorganization as defined in Section 56021 or 56073, on the provision of adequate school facilities."
 Therefore, mandatory payment of school impact fees would ensure that the potential cumulatively-considerable impacts to school facilities and services associated with future development within the Annexation Area would be less than significant.